neopusser83/flac2mp3/README.md

 ```

 ## Important
-Please check the LAME_VARIABLE_BITRATE variable in the script file for set a different MP3 audio quality
+Please check the LAME_VARIABLE_BITRATE variable in the script file to set a different MP3 audio quality

 ## A couple of things
 No metadata lyrics support.